JoeyFitzpatrick/trunks.nvim/doc/roadmap_to_beta.md

 ### Allow users to create custom command mappings
 Create autocmds for different UIs, so that keymaps could be created for a given UI as part of its autocmd.
 Not a huge fan of this approach, but there might be other reasons to create these autocmds anyways.

-### Quickfix list integration
-Some ideas for quickfix list integrations that would be helpful:

-- Fugitive has a `:Gclog` command that would be nice to copy.
-- A git grep integration would be nice.

 ## Improvements

 ### Git pull can't rebase multiple branches